Suswani Mataji: Temple

 Her main temple is located at Morkhana in Bikaner district of Rajasthan.
 The temple is one of the oldest in the region dating back to 12th century AD as per inscription built in Vikram Samvant 1229 (year 1173–74 AD), as per Archaeological Survey of India reports.
 The premises also covers a kaira tree which is a part of the legend where the Suswani entered the earth riding on the lion.
 There is an old Shiva Temple located nearby as mentioned in the legend from where Shiva is believed to have thrown the chimta which fell in between the existing Kaira tree splitting it into two along with the earth.
 Further, another inscription notes that temple was repaired in Vikram Samvant 1573 (year 1518 AD) by Surana Hema Raja.
-She is worshipped as a Kuldevi of many Jain clans like Surana, Dugar and Sankhla sub-clans of Rajasthani Jain community.
+She is worshipped as a Kuldevi of many Jain clans like Surana, Dugar, Chandaliya and Sankhla sub-clans of Rajasthani Jain community.
 The temple is considered important both by Jains, Hindus and Shakta religion.